alex7kom/node-steam-tradeoffers/README.md

 * `sessionID` is a valid web session ID.
 In node-steam, you can use the `webSessionID` event to get it.
 * `webCookie` is an array of cookies.
 In node-steam, you can use the `webLogOn` method to get it.
+* `apiKey` (optional) is a Steam API key.
+This will be filled automatically if not supplied.

 If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), `setup` will return `Access Denied` error in callback, or (if no callback provided) will throw the error.